 4. What happens if I don’t obtain a permit for my driveway paving project?

-If you don’t obtain a permit for your driveway paving project, you may face fines and penalties, legal liability and property disputes, delayed or halted construction, and additional costs for compliance and corrective action.
+Suppose you don’t obtain a permit for your driveway paving project.
+In that case, you may face fines and penalties, legal liability and property disputes, delayed or halted construction, and additional costs for compliance and corrective action.
+Moreover, the lack of a permit could lead to issues with future property sales.